Special Education Rules and Regulations Home Page

 Commissioner's Rules, Currently in Effect

 Individual Education Plan (IEP) Annual Goal Development Q and A

 Progress Monitoring IEP Goals: An Overview for Administrators

 IEP Implementation and Progress Monitoring Administrative Considerations

 Writing Culturally Relevant IEPs

 This is a free online course open to all educators.
-It focuses on the portion of the ARD process related to developing a student's Present Levels of Academic Achievement and Functional Performance (PLAAFP), using the PLAAFP to create enrolled grade level measurable annual academic goals, and progress monitoring.
+It focuses on developing a standards based IEP.
+Although all parts of the IEP will be addressed, the focus is on using the PLAAFP to create enrolled grade level measurable annual academic goal.

 Click here to register

 Needs Assessment - Systemic Inclusion Support